iCliniq Logo

 A hair is a flexible thin shaft of cornified cells that extends from a cylindrical invagination of the epidermis, hair follicle.
-Hair growthis a prolonged process, and it takes time for the root to get nourished and to start producing new hair after treatment.
+Hair growth is a prolonged process, and it takes time for the root to get nourished and to start producing new hair after treatment.
 It takes about 30 to 45 days, and then hair starts to grow about 1.5 to 2 inches in length.
 You will be able to see a difference in about six months.

 Just as crops require proper nutrition in the form of water, sunlight, pesticides, etc., regularly, so does the hair.
 It needs vitamins, conditioner, and nourishment.
 We can provide nutrition to dietary supplements like food rich in vitamins like green leafy vegetables, salads, fruits, dates, etc. But in our stressful life, it is hard to provide an adequate amount of nutrition.
 So, we need to take vitamin supplements and apply hair oil to provide nourishment.
 We can also increase nutrient flow to the hair by increasing blood flow to the hair and can do this by using Minoxidil solution.
 Like crops, even for hair, we need to take these supplements and apply lotions and Minoxidil regularly.

-Dryness: Dryness leads to dandruff and white flakes, which can pluck the hair out of the root when the flakes are shed.
+• Dryness: Dryness leads to dandruff and white flakes, which can pluck the hair out of the root when the flakes are shed.
 When dandruff is more, an infection can occur, and this can leads to pain.
 At this stage, you need specialized medical treatment.
 Shampoos available in the market sometimes do not work on severe dandruff and might even worsen the condition.
 Shampooing too often can cause dry hair.
-Squeaky-clean hair is a good idea, but many overdo it by washing once, sometimes twice, per day.
+Squeaky-clean hair is a good idea, but many overdo it by washing it once, sometimes twice, per day.
 That will remove away all of the hair's natural oils.

-Lack of Volume: It will be an error if lack of volume does not appear on the list of common hair problems.
+• Lack of Volume: It will be an error if lack of volume does not appear on the list of common hair problems.
 It will happen for both men and women.
-Lack of volume can damage one's hair and affects his or her appearance.
+Lack of volume can damage one's hair and affect his or her appearance.
 There are plenty of reasons for the lack of flat hair volume, including thyroid problems, hormone-related conditions, low iron levels, and nutrition.
 Even a wrong shampoo or an improper conditioner can make your hair too thick and result in a lack of volume.

-Gray Hair: Many factors can trigger greying early, such as malnutrition, hormonal imbalance, using electric dryers, hypothyroidism, hyperthyroidism, pernicious anemia, concentrated hair dyes, radiation, genetic disorders, chemotherapy.
-Some studies also point out that greying early can happen due to the lack of some copper, vitamin B, iodine, and iron in the daily diet and mental stress.
+• Gray Hair: Many factors can trigger greying early, such as malnutrition, hormonal imbalance, using electric dryers, hypothyroidism, hyperthyroidism, pernicious anemia, concentrated hair dyes, radiation, genetic disorders, andchemotherapy.
+Some studies also point out that greying early can happen due to the lack of copper, vitamin B, iodine, and iron in the daily diet and mental stress.
 Among these common hair problems, genes can define early greying, which means if your parents have premature graying, you should begin to worry about it.

 The common types of hair damage are: